 Canon begins by evaluating personal performance.
 This includes how well people do their job as well as their level of engagement and interest in the job.
 Those characteristics have a huge impact on the overall performance of any facility.

 It’s also critical to review how long-term employees affect the work environment.
 Longevity by itself is not necessarily an indicator of an engaged, competent workforce.
-A warehouse assessment identifies what’s working well and what’s not working well enough.
+A manufacturing facility assessment identifies what’s working well and what’s not working well enough.
 That leads to creating action items that can make a difference, in some cases almost immediately.

 Then there’s the matter of training.
 While easy to overlook, training gives people much-needed opportunities to increase their value to the operation and to feel good about what they do day in and day out.